+The good news for buyers is that normally, there are no realtor fees.
 It's usually the seller who pays the REALTOR® commission.
-The listing (seller) brokerage collects all the real estate agent fees (plus applicable taxes), paid to them by the seller's lawyer on completion of the sale.
+The listing (seller) brokerage collects all the real estate agent fees (plus applicable taxes) paid to them by the seller's lawyer on completion of the sale.
 They, in turn, pay the cooperating (buyer) brokerage their share of the realtor fees as advertised on the MLS® system listing.
-So, the buyer gets the benefit of the services of a REALTOR® essentially ...
+Therefore, the buyer receives the benefit of the services of a REALTOR® essentially ...

 Traditionally, the realtor fees on a listing are divided equally between the listing and cooperating brokerages.
 However, some discount brokerages advertise a lower total commission rate.
 They still offer a competitive rate to the cooperating brokerages representing buyers, but accept a lower rate for themselves.
 They do this in the hope of increasing the volume of listings for their brokerage.